 Magnetic resonance imaging (MRI) is a scanning procedure that uses strong magnets and radiofrequency pulses to generate signals from the body.
-These signals are detected by a radio antenna and processed by a computer to create high resolution images of the inside of your body.
+A radio antenna detects these signals, which are processed by a computer to create high-resolution images of the inside of your body.

 Dr Jones & Partners has a comprehensive MRI service across South Australia and Alice Springs.
-The MRI clinic location most suitable for you depends on several factors, including whether you have been referred by a GP or Specialist and the type of MRI procedure requested.
-Our team will assist you in determining the most suitable and convenient booking for you.
+We are at the forefront of MRI technology with the latest 3T and 1.5T wide-bore MRI systems.
+The MRI clinic location most suitable for you depends on whether you are referred by a GP or specialist and the type of MRI procedure requested.
+Our team will assist you in determining the most suitable booking for you.

 MRI services are available at the following Dr Jones & Partners clinic locations:

-St Andrew’s Hospital, Calvary Wakefield Hospital, Kurralta Park, SAHMRI, Stepney, Modbury, Mt Barker Central, Southern Specialist Centre, Whyalla Hospital and Alice Springs Hospital.
+St Andrew’s Hospital, Calvary Adelaide Hospital, Kurralta Park, SAHMRI, Stepney, Modbury, Mt Barker Central, Southern Specialist Centre, Whyalla Hospital and Alice Springs Hospital.

 For more details on what happens during the scan and for specific tests, click the links in the side bar.

-When you make an appointment for an MRI examination, you will be asked a series of safety questions to ensure you do not have any implanted devices that may prevent you from undergoing the procedure.
-If you answer ‘Yes’ to any of these questions, you may be instructed to provide details or medical records so our staff can ascertain their compatibility with the MRI scanner.
-Our staff will direct you what to do, providing clear instructions to ensure minimal delay when you present for your examination.
+When you make an appointment for an MRI, staff will ask you some safety questions about whether you have any implanted devices that may prevent you from having the scan.
+If you answer ‘Yes’ to any safety questions, you may be asked to provide details or medical records so we can book the MRI scanner that is right for you.
+Our staff will provide clear instructions to ensure minimal delay when you arrive for your scan.

 During the Scan

-Prior to entering the MRI scanner, you will be instructed to change into an examination gown.
-This is done for safety purposes and to ensure your clothing does not have any detrimental effects on image and diagnostic quality.
+Before the MRI scan, you may be asked to change into an examination gown for your safety and to make sure your clothing does not affect the images and diagnostic quality of the scan.

-You will be asked to lie on the scanning table and a special coil/antenna will be placed over the body part being examined.
-MRI scanners can be quite loud making a knocking sound like a jack hammer while the images are being acquired.
-You will be provided with earplugs or headphones playing music to reduce the impact of the noise.
-Constant communication will be maintained during the examination, however, if you need to contact the technologist, you will be provided with a buzzer to raise their attention.
+You will be asked to lie on the scanning table, and a coil/antenna is placed over the body part being scanned.
+MRI scanners can make a loud knocking sound like a jackhammer while the images are developed.
+We offer earplugs or headphones playing music to reduce the impact of the noise.
+Staff will talk to you during the scan, and you will also be provided with a buzzer to get their attention at any time.

-The average MRI examination can last 15 – 60 minutes depending on the procedure you are having.
-For additional information, please refer to the specific tests.
+The MRI examination can last 15 to 60 minutes, depending on the procedure.
+For more information, please refer to the specific tests.

-To date, there are no known biological side effects/risks to having an MRI.
-It is quite common to experience localised warming (region being scanned) during the exam.
-The MRI environment is extremely safe provided all safety precautions are followed.
-Please ensure you fill out the MRI safety questionnaire accurately and inform Dr Jones & Partners staff of any implanted devices you may have in situ.
+To date, there are no known biological side effects/risks of having an MRI.
+It is typical for the area of the body being scanned to feel slightly warm during the scan.
+When safety precautions are followed, the MRI procedure is safe.
+Please fill out the MRI safety questionnaire accurately and tell Dr Jones & Partners staff of any implanted devices you have in your body.